llfrometa89/poc-scala-geohash/docs/Solution.md

 **Note**: All initialize structure like database structure are manage by the [Liquibase](https://www.liquibase.org/) dependency

 ### Supporting IntelliJ IDEA
-The requeded `env` variables should be found in `.env` file.
+The required `env` variables should be found in `.env` file.
 For didactic purposes, this is made available but in a real application THIS SHOULD NEVER BE MADE PUBLIC.
 You should configure the `env` variables in IntelliJ IDEA for running and debugging mode.
 In other case the application won't execute.